 Outline other efforts or resources, if any, currently being undertaken to remedy this need.

 Discuss student demand for the program.
 Use institutional and statewide data.
-Include an analysis of where students completed their undergraduate medical education.
+Include an analysis of where students completed or will complete their undergraduate medical education.

 Feasibility Assessment (9 points possible)